 Email Segmentation Definition

-The first stage is the understanding what this marketing term means.
+The first stage is understanding what this marketing term means.
 In general, segmentation means dividing a group something into smaller parts according to the particular criteria.
 In emailing we understand it as a division of the email list into groups according to the subscribers’ features.
 We can base this process on any factor.
 It can be geolocation, age, interests, on-site activity and so on.

-This is also a part of personalization when you adjust your content to the definite group of receivers.
+This is also a part of personalization when you adjust your content to a definite group of receivers.
 So if you now have one big list of addresses, think of breaking it into smaller parts.
 This will help you to build communication with your audience more effectively, providing relevant materials.
 Understanding of email segmentation definition will help you with this task.

 Why Segmenting of Email Lists Is Important?

 We have started discussing this topic.
 This all about personalization and providing information according to the receiver’s interests and needs.
 Sure, you can have a quality and well-thought content, but it still will not be suitable to every subscriber simply because we all are different.
 Moreover, your subscribers will feel like a part of a crowd rather than a target receiver of the relevant information.
 People always expect some value and they are not interested in receiving a one-for-all newsletter from the delivery bot.

 This can cause higher unsubscribe and complain rates.
 The person opted for your emails in order to receive something interesting.
 But instead, you send out completely “faceless” articles or the ones suitable only to the particular type of subscribers (while you have more various representatives of your target audience).
 As you can see, segmenting your list helps you to improve the quality of your campaign in the first place.